Part V

 The constant effort of masking is finally understood for what it is: the source of a deep, pervasive exhaustion that impacts your capacity for the demanding work of the Spiral Path.

-This reinterpretation brings immense relief.
+For many, this reinterpretation brings relief.

 The same recognition also opens a door to complex grief.